-While we're on the subject of branch meetings, I would be remiss not to encourage every member to attend the meetings of your branch.
-Branch meetings are not only where all decisions of your branch are discussed and voted on, but a great place to become educated about the contract and keep up on current events that could affect the Postal Service and, therefore, could affect you.
+On another subject, I encourage all members to attend your regular branch meetings.
+Branch meetings are where all decisions of your branch are discussed and voted on, and they are a great place to become educated about the contract and to keep up on current events that could affect the Postal Service, you and even your family.